 - Experience of instilling confidence in editorial and production teams, working collaboratively with them by being involved in the preparation and planning of output content and bringing programme ideas to the table.

-For more information the role and candidate requirements, please refer to the attached job description (to be read in conjunction with the Chief Presenter generic JD).
+For more information the role and candidate requirements, please refer to the attached job description.

 If you would like to be considered for this role please follow the application process in Careers Hub.
 You will need to;